mathmaster13/palhack/README.md

 I used the most up-to-date version of CelestialAmber's Tetris disassembly.
 I searched for `.if PAL = 1`, and matched the `.else` block with existing code in order to add PAL support.

 This allows the PAL people to have nice things.
 But my real goal is to use this PAL port to run a game as close to the PAL version as I possibly can on NTSC hardware.

-The same idea can hopefully be extended to make a very accurate NTSChack for PAL consoles.
+I'm not sure what will be possible with this, but let's see!

 ## Speedhack-PAL: Issues